bhaskardegala/ansible-sample/roles/gameoflife/README.md

 Requirements
 ------------

-some basic reqirments are that you should have a ubuntu machine that can connect to internet.
+some basic reqirments are that you should have a ubuntu machine that can connect to internet and make sure that python was installed on the node

 Role Variables
 --------------